Alvintol/tinyApp/README.md

     - URL date creation
     - Method-Overide for active PUT/DELETE verbs

-- Behaviour requirement titles(ie. GET /urls, POST /urls/:id) are searchable and commented above each route
+- Functional requirement titles(ie. GET /urls, POST /urls/:id) are searchable and commented above each route in order of Project Description for ease of search.

 - Random Button: Hidden next to register button on navbar.
 Becuase why not.
 You were adventurous enough to try and find a page that doesnt exist.
 Why not randomly go somewhere that does?